joe-arbo/joe-arbo/Computer Systems/p1 - cushShell/README.md

 ---

 ### Description of Base Functionality
-- `jobs`: Iterates through all jobs which exist, and calls print_job on each.<br>
+- `jobs`: Iterates through all jobs which exist, and calls print_job on each.
 - `fg`: Gets the job from the provided jid, then sends SIGCONT with kill() to the fetched pid from jid.
-Moves job to foreground and gives it the terminal.<br>
+Moves job to foreground and gives it the terminal.
 - `bg`: Gets the job from the provided jid, then sends SIGCONT with kill() to the fetched pid from jid.
-Moves job to background.<br>
+Moves job to background.
-- `kill`: Gets the job from the provided jid, then sends SIGTERM with kill() to the fetched pid from jid.<br>
+- `kill`: Gets the job from the provided jid, then sends SIGTERM with kill() to the fetched pid from jid.
 - `stop`: Gets the job from the provided jid, then sends SIGTSTP with kill() to the fetched pid from jid.
-Sets job status to STOPPED.<br>
+Sets job status to STOPPED.
-- `exit`: Calls exit() with decision logic based on if a status is provided.<br>
+- `exit`: Calls exit() with decision logic based on if a status is provided.
-- `ˆC`: The child recieves the SIGINT signal in handle_child_status, and process counter is decremented.<br>
+- `ˆC`: The child recieves the SIGINT signal in handle_child_status, and process counter is decremented.
-- `ˆZ`: The child recieves the SIGTSTOP signal in handle_child_status, the terminal is saved, and the job status is set to STOPPED.<br>
+- `ˆZ`: The child recieves the SIGTSTOP signal in handle_child_status, the terminal is saved, and the job status is set to STOPPED.

 ---